RRShanbhag/CameraSimulator/README.md

 ## Features

 - 🧱 Modular and testable C++ components
+- 🎥 **FrameSource module** with real-time frame loading from video/image files using FFmpeg
 - 🧪 Unit tests using GoogleTest
 - 📂 Logger with timestamped file output
 - 🔁 GitHub Actions CI (build and test on every push/PR)
 - 🔧 CMake-based build system
 - 🧪 Future support: simulated frame generation, sensor timing, and V4L2 loopback

+---

+## FrameSource Module

+The `FrameSource` subsystem provides frame acquisition to the rest of the system and currently supports:

+- ✅ **DiskFrameSource**: Loads frames from images or video files using FFmpeg.
+- ✅ Provides real-time frame delivery at configured FPS.
+- ✅ Designed for plug-and-play with `FrameSourceRunner`, which controls acquisition timing and forwards frames via a callback.
+- ✅ Supports formats like RGB24, GRAY8, GRAY16 (planned), etc.
+- ✅ Future support: camera hardware input, synthetic frame generator, network stream input.

+The `FrameSourceRunner` orchestrates reading frames at regular intervals, simulating sensor-like behavior.
+It runs the grabbing loop in a separate thread and provides RAII safety and error reporting.

 ---